jack-king1/jack-king1.github.io/_posts/2014-04-25-commands-in-wpf.markdown

 <br>
 <p>With DataContext keyword</p>
 <code>Text="{Binding Name, UpdateSourceTrigger=PropertyChanged}"</code>
 <p>What this code is doing is binding the element this code is attached to to the variable in the viewModel.
-It will update the viewModel once the ProperyChanged WPF trigger has been activated.
+It will update the viewModel once the PropertyChanged WPF trigger has been activated.
 There is also a "LostFocus", "Explicit" and "Default" events.</p>
 <h3>Order of Events</h3>
 <ol>
 <li><b>View/User Interactions:</b> You type text into a TextBox in the UI (View).</li>